Reality of Unipotent elements in Classical Lie Groups: Reality for nilpotent elements in classical Lie algebras over

 Now we associate a signed Young diagram for the element $ X $ by setting $ +1 $ in the $ p_\eta $-many boxes and $ -1 $ in the rest $ q_\eta $-many boxes in the $ 1^{\rm st} $ column of the rectangular block of size $ t_\eta\times \eta $ for $ \eta\in \E_\d $, and place $ +1 $ in the left most box of odd length rows.
-It follows that this association does not depend on the conjugacy class. {\it The nilpotent orbits in $ \s\o^*(2n) $ is parametrized by the signed Young diagram of size $ n $ and any signature in which rows of odd length have their left most boxes labelled $ +1 $}, see \cite[Theorem 9.3.4]{CoMc}, also \cite[Theorem 4.27]{BCM}.
+It follows that this association does not depend on the conjugacy class.
+We refer to \cite[Section 4.6]{BCM} for more details regarding the parametrizing map. {\it The nilpotent orbits in $ \s\o^*(2n) $ is parametrized by the signed Young diagram of size $ n $ and any signature in which rows of odd length have their left most boxes labelled $ +1 $}, see \cite[Theorem 9.3.4]{CoMc}.